How to Petition for a Place on the SOA Ballot

 If you would like to run for an SOA office but have not been selected as an endorsed candidate, you may still seek a place on the ballot by petition.
 To do this, you must notify the Nominating Committee within the specified time frame and state your interest.
 Please note that petition candidates must have gone through the initial election process with the Nominating Committee.

-SOA provides petition-seeking, non-endorsed candidates the following:
+Petition-seeking, non-endorsed candidates are provided the following:

 - An online petition site that allows eligible voting members to support their petitions.

 - Assurance that the SOA or the service provider will, by email, notify all eligible voting members about the petition process and provide them with a link to the online petition site and a unique pass code to access the site.

 The SOA will not send any reminders after the initial announcement and petition candidates do not post a statement on the site.
 A petition process is, by definition, a mechanism by which those gathering support are expected to demonstrate—independently and without institutional support or promotion—that there is grass roots support for them.
 Petitioning nominees are expected to gather petition support independently, without utilizing or relying on SOA resources or official communication channels.
 Once the ballot is finalized, all candidates for election, whether on the ballot by Nominating Committee endorsement or by petition, will have the same access to official communication channels.

 The Petition Website

 - The petition site remains open for 30 calendar days after the notice is sent to eligible voting members.